cadithealth/iniherit/README.rst

   results!

   If a filename has "[" in the actual name, it can be URL-encoded.

-* The inheritance of values is loaded depth-first, left-to-right.

 * Filenames, if specified relatively, are taken to be relative to the current INI file.